mayaanne/foundations/sprint-4/blog-sprint4-technical.md

 - What problem solving techniques did you use?
 - How did you feel throughout the process?
 - What did you learn?

+__Reflect on how confident you feel using the problem solving techniques and process:__
+ - Pseudocode
+ - Trying something
+ - Rubber ducky method
+ - Reading error messages
+ - Console.logging
+ - Googling
+ - Asking your peers for help
+ - Asking coaches for help
+ - Improving your process with reflection

 ## Steps:
 1. Write your blog